 U.S. Congress Contemplates Changes to Veterans and Military Benefits

-These changes have not been well received by the many powerful veterans groups who are willing to fight any changes to the current health benefits system.
+Synopsis: These changes have not been well received by the many powerful veterans groups who are willing to fight any changes to the current health benefits system.
+Congress is contemplating changing the structure of military benefits, which would result in veterans paying more towards their coverage.
+How might these changes affect you

 Main DigestCongress is contemplating changing the structure of military benefits, which would result in veterans paying more towards their coverage.
 How might these changes affect you